smith2936/vizdetour/README.md

 ## 📁 Repository Structure

 * `dataviz-bugs-detected.csv`: The complete evaluation dataset detailing the real-world bugs detected by VIZDETOUR across the target visualization libraries.
-* `setup.sh`: Shell script to automate the creation and configuration of the Conda environment and dependencies.
 * `workflow_*.py`: Core automated testing execution entry points for each library (`workflow_bokeh.py`, `workflow_matplotlib.py`, `workflow_plotly.py`).
 * `utils_*.py`: Utilities for each library.
 * `seeds/`: Directory containing the initial seeding visualization scripts used as inputs for our testing framework.